What is Golimumab (Simponi®)?

 What about side effects?

-The most common side effect is serious infection.
+The most common serious side effect is infection.
 Golimumab can lower the body’s ability to fight infection.
-Be sure to contact your physician if you have any type of infection or if you are planning a surgery.
+Be sure to contact your physician if you have any signs of infection, such as fever, cough, or red or painful skin; or if you are planning a surgery.
 You may have to stop Golimumab while being treated for an infection.
+You may also have to stop if you are planning a surgery.

 You will need to have a negative tuberculosis (TB) skin test before beginning Golimumab therapy.
-You should also have negative tests for hepatitis B.
+Your doctor may also want to check your blood to be sure you do not have Hepatitis B or C.

 What about other medications?